Employee Vaccine Exemptions

 ($150 Consultation Fee)

-Title VII of the Civil Rights Act of 1964 requires employers to offer their employees religious exemptions from vaccination.
-The Americans With Disabilities Act requires employers to offer their employees medical exemptions from vaccination.
+Title VII of the Civil Rights Act of 1964 mandates that employers provide religious exemptions from vaccination to their employees.
+Likewise, the Americans With Disabilities Act requires employers to offer medical exemptions for vaccination to eligible employees.
 We have obtained exemptions for employees across the country and have filed numerous related cases.
+Contact us today!

 BOOK 30 MINUTE CONSULTATION HERE